General Beach Information:

 Fishing Cost: TOURISTS BEWARE – FISHING IS NOT FREE:

-- All shore based fishermen, residents and tourists must buy a South Carolina saltwater fishing license.
-Up until then only boat fishermen need a license.
+- All shore-based fishermen, residents and tourists must buy a South Carolina saltwater fishing license.
+Up until then, only boat fishermen need a license.
 The law reads:

 “This act requires all individuals (16 and over) to have a saltwater recreational fishing license when harvesting marine resources, including finfish, oysters, clams, shrimp and crab.” - If you are fishing on a licensed pier or with a licensed charter captain, you are covered under their permit.
-You don’t need a license if you are crabbing with 3 or less drop nets, fold up traps or hand lines.
+You don’t need a license if you are crabbing with 3 or less drop nets, fold-up traps or hand lines.
 Fishermen need a license to crab with a crab trap or pot.

 - Most of the South Carolina Department of Natural Resources (SCDNR) Law Enforcement Officers have been very lenient when enforcing saltwater fishing license requirements.
-However, now is the time for all resident and guest fisherman to follow the rules.
+However, now is the time for all resident and guest fishermen to follow the rules.

 The license process is easy and cheap.

-- An annual resident SC saltwater fishing license is just $10 (14 day license for a SC resident license is $5).
-A non-resident can purchase a 14 day saltwater fishing license for $11 ($105 for the year).
-Licenses can be purchased 24/7 by phone at 1-866-714-3611 or online at www.dnr.sc.gov/licensing.html
+- An annual resident SC saltwater fishing license is just $10 (14 14-day license for a SC resident license is $5).
+A non-resident can purchase a 14-day saltwater fishing license for $11 ($105 for the year).
+Purchase your license 24/7 by phone at 1-866-714-3611 or online at www.dnr.sc.gov/licensing.html

 - The SCDNR uses these license fees for fishery data collection and fishery management programs.
-In addition, SC receives federal excise tax revenues paid by fisherman and redistributed to the state based on the number of saltwater fishing licenses.
+In addition, SC receives federal excise tax revenues paid by fishermen and redistributed to the state based on the number of saltwater fishing licenses.

 First Aid Tips